Sprout-AutoREST/Sprout/README.md

 Sprout provides a unified error handling mechanism that returns consistent error responses for all endpoints.
 This is enabled by default when you include the sprout-runtime dependency.
 It'll provide the following parameters which can be set via the application.properties file:
 - `sprout.errors.enabled` - Whether the error handling is enabled (default: true)
-- `sprout.error.log-log-stacktraces` - Whether to include stack traces in error responses (default: false)
+- `sprout.error.log-stacktraces` - Whether to include stack traces in error responses (default: false)
 - `sprout.errors.internal-code` - The error code to log for internal server errors (default: internal-error)

 ### Method-Level Security